Skip to main content

 Add an Oracle Database host and discover resources

-Add Oracle host information and let NetApp Backup and Recovery discover workloads.
-Within each Console agent, select the systems where you want to discover workloads.
+Add Oracle Database host information and let NetApp Backup and Recovery discover workloads.
+For each Console agent, select the systems to discover.

 Steps